elastic/rally-tracks/elastic/logs/README.md

 ### Many Shards Snapshots (many-shards-snapshots)

 This benchmarks aims to evaluate the performance of the Log Monitoring part of Elastic's Observability solution with a large amount of shards.
 It sets up initial set of indices (count controlled by `data.initial.indices` param) with a large amount of shards, with `auditbeat` template and ILM policy (hot tier only) and then sequentially takes a configurable via `snapshot_counts` number of snapshots.
+These data streams will almost never rollover (rollover based on size with 100gb as max_size).
 Used for benchmarks to help identify regressions related to snapshots with high index counts.
 The performance can be evaluated by the `service_time` of the `wait-for-snapshots` task.

 Note that this challenge requires you to be able to successfully create a snapshot repository using the `snapshot_repo_type`, and `many_shards_snapshot_repo_settings` track parameters.